 What parts of reality are emphasized, re-invented and created?

 Family firms have been studied for their use of the past as a strategic resource and to develop their brand or corporate heritage.
-In that respect, history can be considered as a source of competitive advantage.
+In that respect, history can be considered as a source of.
 However, one needs to understand that there is a strong difference between the past (or what you call “reality”) and history.
-History is a “social and rhetorical construction that can be shaped and manipulated to motivate, persuade and frame action both within and outside an organization” (R. Suddaby).
+History is a “social and rhetorical construction that can be shaped and manipulated to motivate, persuade and frame action both within and outside an ” (R. Suddaby).
 Having this in mind, the writing of history is highly political and contingent within the family and the business.
 It changes over time and it depends on the present concerns of the people writing this history and their vision for the future.

 “History can be considered as a source of competitive advantage”